Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

 In view of the earlier discussions, for compact $A, B \subseteq G$, we say that $(A,B)$ is a {\bf $\delta$-nearly minimally expanding pair} on $G$ if

-The problem of determining near equality condition in the Kemperman inequality can be then reasonably interpreted as classifying all connected and unimodular groups $G$ and $\delta$-nearly minimally expanding pairs $(A,B)$ on $G$.
-In analogy with the discussion for the Cauchy--Davenport theorem, we hope for an answer along the following line: If $G$ is compact, and $(A,B)$ is a $\delta$-nearly minimally expanding pair on $G$ with small $\delta$, then there is a continuous and surjective group homomorphism $\chi: G \to \TT$, closed interval $I, J \subseteq T$, and small $\varepsilon$, such that
+We interpret the problem of determining when equality nearly happens in the Kemperman inequality as classifying all connected and unimodular groups $G$ and $\delta$-nearly minimally expanding pairs $(A,B)$ on $G$.

+In analogy with the discussion for the Cauchy--Davenport theorem, we hope for an answer along the following line: If $G$ is compact, and $(A,B)$ is a $\delta$-nearly minimally expanding pair on $G$ with small $\delta$, then there is a continuous and surjective group homomorphism $\chi: G \to \TT$, compact interval $I, J \subseteq T$, and small $\varepsilon$, such that

 The optimistic conjecture for noncompact groups is similar, but with $\TT$ replaced by $\RR$ and an extra condition that $\chi$ has compact kernel.